rfaturriza/rfaturriza/README.md

 <h3> 👨🏻‍💻 About Me </h3>

-- 🔭 &nbsp; I’m currently learning Android Native and iOS
+- 🔭 &nbsp; I’m trying to be best in Mobile Development
 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
 - 🎓 &nbsp; Graduated from Universitas Syiah Kuala (Electrical Engineering).
 - 💼 &nbsp; Mobile Developer at PT Code Development Indonesia.